A group of volunteers at 8/26 Day 2007, a community festival celebrating our fifth anniversary

 Professional services: Please feel free to skip to the bottom of the page for more information about design or photography volunteer opportunities at 826 Valencia.

 Volunteering as a group is great — not only because it’s a fun way of getting involved, but also because it provides a great team-building opportunity for coworkers to interact outside their usual environment.
 If your company offers opportunities for its employees to take a few hours out of their working day to give back to the community, we’d love to host you!
 Volunteer groups of 5–20 people can assist in 826 Valencia’s programs: Field Trips, After-School Tutoring, and at Buena Vista Horace Mann Annex.
 Please contact Volunteer and Internship Manager Olivia White Lopez at firstname.lastname@example.org if you’d like to learn more about group volunteering opportunities at 826 Valencia.

 (Already a registered volunteer?
 Log in and visit the calendar to sign up for projects.)

-Tutoring takes place in the afternoons here at 826, Sunday through Thursday.
-Because it is a homework-help program, you will sometimes get to flex your math and science skills, as well as your writing muscles.
-Tutoring also offers the chance to work at regular times and get to know a bunch of awesome students and volunteers.
+After-School Tutoring is a homework-help program, so you will get to flex your math, science, and writing muscles.
+Tutoring allows you to work a regular schedule and get to know a bunch of awesome students and volunteers.

-If you’re looking to provide writing help to teachers and students in the classroom, and have a flexible schedule, our in-school projects may be the best place for you to help out.
-In this program, volunteers work with students on a diverse range of writing projects at schools around the city.
-We partner with teachers in San Francisco to craft unique writing projects, all of which are designed to teach specific journalistic, expository, or creative writing skills to students, and most result in a publication that we sell in our Pirate Store.
+If you’re looking to provide writing support to teachers and students in the classroom, and have a flexible schedule, our in-schools programs may be the place for you.
+We partner with teachers in San Francisco to craft unique writing projects designed to teach specific journalistic, expository, or creative writing skills to students, and most result in a publication that we sell in our Pirate Store.